-- negative effects on students
+- negative effects on students;

-- college curriculum balance
+- college curriculum balance;

-- educational and budget planning
+- educational and budget planning;

-- regional economic and training issues
+- regional economic and training issues;

-- collective bargaining issues
+- collective bargaining issues.

 In its paper, "Program Discontinuance: A Faculty Perspective," the ASCCC outlines issues and criteria to consider in creating this process.
-In addition, it states, "The development of a program discontinuance process should be considered within the context of the college mission statement and should be linked with the college educational master plan and the department's goals and objectives."
+In addition, it states: "The development of a program discontinuance process should be considered within the context of the college mission statement and should be linked with the college educational master plan and the department's goals and objectives."
 In formulating this process, all recommendations of the ASCCC have been considered.
 Fundamentally, the spirit of access and equity for students must be considered throughout.

-The program review process and other strategic planning activities should be referenced and considered among sources of data and direction in this process, but it is important to emphasize that their primary purpose and use is not to target programs for discontinuance.
-It is also important to note that program discontinuance should occur only after serious deliberation and after all recommended intervention strategies have been implemented but still result in a program that falls outside the college's mission or master plan or the division's or department's goals and objectives.
+While the program review process and other strategic planning activities should be referenced and considered among sources of data and direction in this process, their primary purpose and use is not to target programs for discontinuance.
+Program discontinuance should occur only after serious deliberation and after all recommended intervention strategies have been implemented but still result in a program that falls outside the college's mission or master plan or the division's or department's goals and objectives.

-It is imperative to state that the purpose of a program discontinuance process is to have criteria in place to guide a discussion should it ever be needed.
+The purpose of a program discontinuance process is to have criteria in place to guide a discussion should it ever be needed.
 The presence of a process should not be construed as an inducement to look for programs to discontinue or as a reason to avoid honest participation in an academic process such as program review.

-This policy shall be evaluated for effectiveness within one year after the conclusion of the first program discontinuance process and periodically reevaluated by the Academic Senate in a shared governance environment.
+This policy shall be evaluated for effectiveness within one year after the conclusion of the first program discontinuance process and periodically reevaluated by the Academic Senate in cooperation with the College and its participatory governance structures, including College Governance Council.